steadybit/docs-public/install-and-configure/install-agent/advanced-configuration.md

 # Configuration Options

-There are plenty of options for the outpost agent that can be controlled using Environment variables.
+There are plenty of options for the agent that can be controlled using Environment variables.

 | Environment Variable                                  | Description                                                                                                                                                |
 |-------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|